sahaarnav3/Superhero-Hunter/readme.md

 ![Start](image-1.png)

-Clicking the "Start Search" button takes you to the search page, where you'll see two heroes with cool animations (like the one below).
+Clicking the "Click to Start" button takes you to the search page, where you'll see two heroes with cool animations (like the one below).

 **Hero Animation**